 Leveraging goal setting to support talent development can lead to a myriad of benefits including:

-- A competitive advantage.
-96 percent of business leaders surveyed by InStride believe that investing in employee skill-building gives the company a competitive edge.
+- A competitive advantage: 96 percent of business leaders surveyed by InStride believe that investing in employee skill-building gives the company a competitive edge.
 When skill-building and employee goals align with business goals, it can ultimately drive growth within an organization.

-- Improved retention rates.
-94 percent of employees exiting a workplace say they would stay if their company made a greater investment in workforce education.
+- Improved retention rates: 94 percent of employees exiting a workplace say they would stay if their company made a greater investment in workforce education.
 It’s clear that encouraging skill-building and continuous learning as part of a goal setting strategy can actually help reduce turnover.

 Read more: Curious to know more about workforce skill-building strategies?
 Read our complete guide on how to upskill your employees.

-Types of employee goals
+Types of employee goal setting frameworks

 Depending on how you structure hierarchy and promotion within your organization, you may need or want to organize employee goals in a specific way to realistically manage expectations around advancement and responsibilities.
 Here are a few types of employee goal setting structures that you can leverage.

 Objectives and key results (OKRs) are used by individuals, teams or entire organizations to set actionable challenges and assign measurable outcomes.
-When a goal is set, both the objective and key results are clearly defined to give the goal setter(s) a coherent path to follow.
+When a goal is determined, both the objective and key results are clearly defined to give the goal setter(s) a coherent path to follow.

 The objective is a high-level goal that sets concrete expectations for a specific project.
 Key results are data points or activities along the way which track how a team or individual plans to achieve the objective.